Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Jun 10 2026
+Last update on Thu Jun 11 2026

-**205 day before 2027 ⏱**
+**203 day before 2027 ⏱**

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️